All-Star Baseball 2005

 All-Star Baseball 2005 is a baseball video game developed by Acclaim Studios Austin and published by Acclaim Entertainment for PlayStation 2 and Xbox in 2004.
 It was released exclusively in North America.
 The game features Derek Jeter on the cover.
-It is the eight and last game in the series.
+It is the eighth and last game in the series.

 Gameplay

+Single-player

 The game includes several features that most previous versions did not include, such as old players like Babe Ruth, Yogi Berra and others.
 Apart from each of the Major League Baseball (MLB) teams, the game also features teams made up with legends of different eras.

 Players can play an exhibition game against the computer, or a 162-game season, choosing their favorite team.
 Users can also create their own players and set their playing talent to one of five levels: rookie, veteran, all-star, legend and hall-of-famer.
 The rookie level is recommended for beginners: when using the rookie level, hitting the ball becomes automatically easier (with a mechanism that the game calls "timing").
 In addition, players can choose whether the fielding during a game will be done entirely by the player, by the computer, or as a combination, both by the player and the computer.
 The latter is called the "assist" fielding mode.

 There are other modes of play.
 These are called the "Bonus play modes".
 The bonus play modes consist of a pick-up baseball bame, a Baseball Weekly trivia game, a trivia game, batting practice, and a home run contest.
 The pick-up game in particular features four different fields where the player can stage games, these being a schoolyard, a sandlot, a city park and a corn field.
 Major League players chosen by the computer "show up" for the pick-up games; the player has no control over who will show up.
 Typically, 16 contemporary players and two retired players (ex.
 Ty Cobb and Satchel Paige) show up for games.
 The player chooses the field and the number of innings that the pick-up games will be held for.